Troubleshooting Verse

 If something is not supported, the parser will usually throw a “Not Supported” error message.

-Since simulate_simple bypasses the parser, it may be able to handle code unsuported by the parser.
+Since simulate_simple bypasses the parser, it may be able to handle code unsupported by the parser.

 In terms of formatting, you may nest if statements as follows: